openvstorage/ovs-documentation/Administration/usingthegui/storagerouters.md

 -   Domains: The domains (datacenter, rack, ...) the Storage Router belongs.
 -   Recovery Domains: The domain in which the recovery services (DTL, Slave Metadata Server, ...) are hosted.
 -   vPools: Amount of vPools served by the Storage Router.
--   vMachines: Amount of vMachines served by the Storage Router.
 -   vDisks: Amount of vDisks served by the Storage Router.
 -   Stored Data: Total size of the current data and the Snapshots without the overhead imposed by the Backend redundancy.